How eligibility is determined

 It is important that you make sure you stay eligible throughout the academic year and subsequent years.
 In addition to the basic eligibility criteria listed above, a student must continue to make Satisfactory Academic Progress (policy located in University Catalog) and fill out the FAFSA each year.

-Additionally, if you have taken a Federal PLUS Loan, you will want to protect your credit as the PLUS Loan requires a credit check during the application process.
+Additionally, if you have taken a Federal PLUS Loan, you will want to protect your credit as the PLUS Loan requires a credit check during the application process every year.
 If you have an adverse credit history, you may still receive a Direct PLUS Loan by obtaining an endorser or documenting to the U.S. Department of Education’s satisfaction extenuating circumstances relating to your adverse credit history.
 For additional information go to the Federal Direct PLUS Loan section under Types of Aid.